mochoabuilds/-cognition-/README.md

 * Teaching computer vision applications to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971
 * Better understanding the front-back orientation of human limbs due to clothing, lighting, background, optical interference
 * Bridging the edge-cloud barrier to lower server costs
-* Rewriting code and making arrays more ergonomic (hashing trick?)
+* Rewriting code and making arrays more ergonomic
 * Determining the metrics that improve downstream performance
-* Lowering the costs of switching data between corner stores
+* Lowering the costs of switching data across different corner stores
 * Data Exchange? helping clients/customers share and sell their data for training computer vision models
 * Better understanding how social, economic and legal systems work together to achieve research goals